ryann-green/nba_stats/README.md

 # nba_stats
-repository used to format files from https://github.com/swar/nba_api and prepare for Tablea analysis
+repository used to format files from https://github.com/swar/nba_api and prepare for Tableau analysis